noiseprotocol/noise_spec/noise.md

 Note also that encrypted data sent in the first `Noise_IK` message is susceptible to replay attacks.
-Also, if the responder's static private key is compromised, initial messages can be decrypted and/or forged.
+Also, if the responder's static private key is compromised, `Noise_IK` initial messages can be decrypted and/or forged.

 To distinguish these patterns, each handshake message will be preceded by a `type` byte: